seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     he can trade on a perpetual is a coin he can be warned about; with the right class — bare name for an entry refusal, `XXX до ДД.ММ` for a dated one (§2).
 22. **Every catalyst whose primary was not re-read this run carries `НЕ ПРОВЕРЕНО`** (§6), decided by the source class that answered and recorded per item in the log.
+The word is DERIVED from `unver` (§11) and never written beside it, and the DATE exemption stops an item closing without letting its clause keep working.
 23. **Every published setup carries the positioning read** — funding, open interest and mark are in the payload row beside the price, and §5 step 6 has required them since revision `2026-09-01-a`.
-Four consecutive runs printed funding or nothing and none read the two columns beside it: a clause with no checklist item is a clause that never runs.
+Four consecutive runs printed funding or nothing and none read the two columns beside it: a clause with no checklist item is a clause that never runs. **The artifact is the log** (§12): `fr`, `oi`, `mark` and the `oi_prev` each was compared against, per published setup.
+It reaches the ANSWER only where it moves a level (§1).
+Measured 04.09: three setups were published, `oi_prev` was written to state for all three, and no reading of any kind appears in the log or the answer.
 24. **Every dated item in `items` appears in the answer**, in full or in the collapsed line (§2).
 A tracked event the Boss cannot see is one the next run will call unchanged.